ViewComponent/view_component/docs/viewcomponents-in-practice.md

 ViewComponents have less value in single-use cases like replacing a `show` view.
 However, it can make sense to render an entire route with a ViewComponent when unit testing is valuable, such as for views with many permutations from a state machine.

+When migrating an entire route to use ViewComponents, we've had our best luck doing so from the bottom up, extracting portions of the page into ViewComponents first.

 ### Integrating Javascript behaviors

 Write ViewComponents that wrap Web Components, writing any custom Javascript with [Catalyst](https://github.github.io/catalyst/).